 A restraining order differs from a peace bond in that it is a civil order, not a criminal one.
 To obtain this order, a person must apply to a family court judge, typically while applying for child custody or separation.

 In some circumstances, if one party is concerned that his or her spouse may dispose of a family asset, that person can apply for an order restraining the other party from the disposition of the asset.
 These orders can often be made without notice to the other party.
 These are referred to as a section 91 Restraining Order.
 If you have concerns that your spouse may dispose of a family asset, it is important to see one of our lawyers immediately.

-To discuss a potential or existing no contact order with one of our family law lawyers, please contact Quay Law Centre online, call 604-527-1161 or toll free at 877-895-1426.
-From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout British Columbia, Canada and internationally.
+To discuss a potential or existing no contact order with one of our family law lawyers, please contact Quay Law Centre at 604-527-1161.
+From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout British Columbia, Canada and internationally.